-CASH FLOWS AND NOTE TO FINANCIAL STATEMENT OR APPENDIX COMPARING 2 FISCAL YEARS 102 5.
-THE COMPANY'S INDIVIDUAL FINANCIAL REPORT FOR THE CURRENT YEAR APPROVED BY THE ACCOUNTANT 102 6.
-ANY INSOLVENCY OF THE COMPANY AND ITS AFFILIATES IN THE MOST RECENT YEAR TO THE DATE THIS REPORT WAS PRINTED, AND THE INFLUENCE ON THE FINANCIAL POSITION OF THE COMPANY, IF APPLICABLE 102 VII.
-FINANCIAL POSITION AND REVIEW AND ANALYSIS OF THE FINANCIAL PERFORMANCE 103 1.
+CASH FLOWS AND NOTE TO FINANCIAL STATEMENT OR APPENDIX COMPARING 2 FISCAL YEARS 5.
+THE COMPANY'S INDIVIDUAL FINANCIAL REPORT FOR THE CURRENT YEAR APPROVED BY THE ACCOUNTANT6.
+ANY INSOLVENCY OF THE COMPANY AND ITS AFFILIATES IN THE MOST RECENT YEAR TO THE DATE THIS REPORT .
+102 WAS PRINTED, AND THE INFLUENCE ON THE FINANCIAL POSITION OF THE COMPANY, IF APPLICABLE .
+102 VII.
+FINANCIAL POSITION AND REVIEW AND ANALYSIS OF THE FINANCIAL PERFORMANCE .
+103 1.
 COMPARISON AND ANALYSIS OF THE FINANCIAL POSITION 2.
-COMPARISON AND ANALYSIS OF FINANCIAL PERFORMANCE 104 3.
-Cash flows 104 4.
-SIGNIFICANT CAPITAL SPENDING IN THE MOST RECENT YEAR AND ITS INFLUENCE ON FINANCIAL POSITIONS AND OPERATION 105 5.
-THE MAJOR CAUSES FOR PROFITS OR LOSSES INCURRED BY INVESTMENTS DURING THE MOST RECENT YEAR; RECTIFICATIONS AND INVESTMENT PLANS FOR THE NEXT YEAR 105 6.
-RISK ANALYSIS AND ASSESSMENT: 106 7.
-Other important notes 108 VIII.SPECIAL NOTES 109 1.
-AFFILIATED COMPANIES 109 2.
-IN THE LATEST FINANCIAL YEAR TO THE DATE THIS REPORT WAS PRINTED, PRIVATE PLACEMENT OF SECURITIES 3.
-HOLDING OR DISPOSAL OF THE COMPANY'S SHARES BY ITS SUBSIDIARIES DURING THE LATEST FINANCIAL YEAR.
-UP TO THE PUBLICATION DATE OF THIS ANNUAL REPORT 111 4.
-Other supplementary information: 5.
-NOTE TO SIGNIFICANT VARIATION FROM THE PROTECTION OF SHAREHOLDERS EQUITY IN TAIWAN 6.
-OCCURRENCES OF EVENTS DEFINED UNDER SUBPARAGRAPH 2, PARAGRAPH 3 OF ARTICLE 36 OF THE SECURITIES AND EXCHANGE ACT IN THE LATEST YEAR UP TILL THE PUBLISHING DATE OF THIS ANNUAL REPORT THAT , SIGNIFICANTLY IMPACTED SHAREHOLDERS' EQUITY OR SECURITY PRICES 122 APPENDIX 1 CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2022

-INDEPENDENT AUDITORS 'REPORT 123
+COMPARISON AND ANALYSIS OF FINANCIAL PERFORMANCE 3.
+Cash flows .
+104 4.
+SIGNIFICANT CAPITAL SPENDING IN THE MOST RECENT YEAR AND ITS INFLUENCE ON FINANCIAL POSITIONS AND OPERATION .
+105 5.
+THE MAJOR CAUSES FOR PROFITS OR LOSSES INCURRED BY INVESTMENTS DURING THE MOST RECENT YEAR; RECTIFICATIONS AND INVESTMENT PLANS FOR THE NEXT YEAR 6.
+RISK ANALYSIS AND ASSESSMENT: 7.
+OTHER IMPORTANT NOTES .
+108 VIII.SPECIAL NOTES .
+109 1.
+AFFILIATED COMPANIES .
+109 2.
+IN THE LATEST FINANCIAL YEAR TO THE DATE THIS REPORT WAS PRINTED, PRIVATE PLACEMENT OF SECURITIES .
+111 3.
+HOLDING OR DISPOSAL OF THE COMPANY'S SHARES BY ITS SUBSIDIARIES DURING THE LATEST FINANCIAL YEAR, UP TO THE PUBLICATION DATE OF THIS ANNUAL REPORT .
+111 4.
+OTHER SUPPLEMENTARY INFORMATION: .
+111 5.
+NOTE TO SIGNIFICANT VARIATION FROM THE PROTECTION OF SHAREHOLDERS EQUITY IN TAIWAN .
+112 6.
+OCCURRENCES OF EVENTS DEFINED UNDER SUBPARAGRAPH 2, PARAGRAPH 3 OF ARTICLE 36 OF THE SECURITIES AND EXCHANGE ACT IN THE LATEST YEAR UP TILL THE PUBLISHING DATE OF THIS ANNUAL REPORT THAT SIGNIFICANTLY IMPACTED SHAREHOLDERS' EQUITY OR SECURITY PRICES .
+122 APPENDIX 1 CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2022 AND INDEPENDENT AUDITORS 'REPORT .
+123